tederer/TMCSP-webshop-test-automation/README.md

 * start your [Appium](http://appium.io) server by executing `appium` in a separate terminal
 * navigate to the project folder
+* put the password of the user, which gets used to interact with the demo webpage, into the environment variable USERPASSWORD
 * execute `npm start`

 ## running the tests on a browser hosted by somebody else